Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

-PS impairments are unavoidable hardware limitations in practical mmWave hybrid beamforming systems, arising from manufacturing imperfections, low-quality RF components, and device aging.
+PS impairments are unavoidable hardware limitations in practical mmWave hybrid precoding systems, arising from manufacturing imperfections, switching transients, low-quality RF components, and device aging.
 This leads to random phase and gain errors that can severely degrade system performance.
-These impairments are typically modeled as random deviations from ideal PS responses, with phase errors following Gaussian distributions \cite{7956180,7948784,9069262,9767793,8653302}.
-Recent works have addressed these challenges through different approaches: Li \textit{et al.} \cite{9767793} propose robust hybrid beamforming design using alternating optimization with outage probability constraints under PS error uncertainty, while \cite{9069262} develops a novel method that estimates the downlink equivalent channel directly (which inherently captures the effects of imperfect PSs) and designs digital precoders based on this estimated channel rather than relying on channel reciprocity, thereby achieving robustness while reducing training overhead.
+These impairments are typically modeled as random deviations from ideal PS responses, with phase errors following Gaussian distributions \cite{7956180,7948784,icc2026,9767793,8653302}.
+Recent works have addressed these challenges through different approaches: Li \textit{et al.} \cite{9767793} propose robust hybrid precoding design using alternating optimization with outage probability constraints under PS error uncertainty, while \cite{icc2026} develops a novel method that estimates the downlink equivalent channel directly (which inherently captures the effects of imperfect PSs) and designs digital precoders based on this estimated channel rather than relying on channel reciprocity, thereby achieving robustness while reducing training overhead.

-Although the areas above have been partially studied in isolation, they need to be considered jointly within a unified framework to address the resulting challenges.
-The main focus of this paper is to design a robust joint spatial and spectral precoding framework for hybrid partially-connected MU-MIMO-OFDM systems.
+While the aforementioned topics have been examined individually, they have not been addressed together within a unified, robust, clipping-aware, joint spatial and spectral precoding framework for hybrid partially-connected MU-MIMO-OFDM systems.
+Filling this gap is the main focus of this paper.